tolgee/documentation/blog/2023-07-12-angular-tutorial.md

 Repeat the process for every piece of text you want to translate.
 At the end your translation screen should be close to this:

 ![Translation list](/img/blog/angular-tutorial/translation_list.png)

+In case you have a lot of translations from large codebase, you can use the [CLI extract command](https://tolgee.io/tolgee-cli/extraction/syncing-strings).
+(It works only for React now, but we are working on Vue and Angular implementations)

 To export your translations, click on the Export menu in your left menu